diana-moreno/calculator/README.md

 - It has been configurated for many sizes of screen and dispositives.
 - Has intuitive colors when operating to be more easily to use
 - Works properly both with keyboard and mouse.

+**What I learned:**

+- Create a visual interface with CSS Grid Layout.
+- Access and manipulate the DOM.
+- Apply keyboard and mouse events.
+- How to implement hover and active to change style.
+- Develop math logic with Javascript.